r-eter/r-eter.github.io/README.md

 # r-eter.github.io
-a presentation of myself to the world wide web.
+a presentation of myself to the world wide web (: